mathslearn/mathslearn.github.io/_posts/2025-02-17-applied-data-science-project.md

 ```

 **Data Exploration**
-1. Three fields with lesser categories shortlisted to explore further for modelling: 'primaryCategories', 'province' and 'reviews.rating'
+1. Three fields with lesser categories shortlisted to explore further for modelling: 'primaryCategories', 'province' and 'reviews.rating'.
 ```python
 Number of unique values in columns of df: id                      1433